-Like many new mums you may have heard that breastfeeding helps you lose baby weight.
-So let’s see if breastfeeding does help mums lose weight naturally, and if it could help you too.
+Like many new mums, you may have heard that breastfeeding helps you lose weight.
+So let’s find out does breastfeeding helps you lose weight naturally and if it could help you too.

 How much weight do you gain during pregnancy?

 For mums-to-be, some gestational weight gain is a natural part of the process of nurturing their baby while it’s in the womb.
 During pregnancy your body develops extra body tissue (bigger breasts, a growing uterus) and increases the production of the blood and fluids that support the healthy development of your child.

 The amount of additional weight you may gain is dependent upon your age, calorie intake, health, and your pre-pregnancy weight and body mass index (BMI).
 Experts suggest that if you are in the healthy weight range before becoming pregnant (BMI 18.5-24.9), ideally you would gain between 11kg and 16kg.
 If you have a lower than normal BMI you may gain between 12kg to 18kg, and if you have a higher than normal BMI you could gain between 6kg to11kgs.
 Obviously, some mums gain more or less than these estimates and you should speak to your doctor about what is healthy for you.

 The time needed to lose weight postpartum varies from woman to woman.
 That said, you may lose up to 5 kilograms immediately when you give birth – depending on the size of your newborn, your placenta, and how much amniotic fluid you lose.
 Following that, new mums may take the first 6-12 weeks to let their body heal and get to know their baby.
 After that time they may then start to focus on losing the extra weight.